Modified-MW-DF/modified-MDF/MWDF Project/Readmes of included mods/Readme - Mod - The Earth strikes back!.txt

 1. Acquire Rubble pack from DFFD at http://dffd.bay12games.com/file.php?id=11912

-2. Place ZIP file in Rubble's [tt]addons[/tt] folder.
+2. Place ZIP file in Rubble's "addons" folder.
 Do not unzip it.

 3. Check The Earth Strikes Back!.
-The only prerequisite is the [tt]Base[/tt] module.
+The only prerequisite is the "Base" module.
 This mod is compatible with First Landing.

 4. This version of the mod includes several configration variables to customize your experience.
 - Creature graphics may toggled be ON or OFF